Kharliah/MS-Forms-Download-All-Questions/README.md

 # Step One: Getting a list of your forms
-Make sure you're authenticated in a browser with MS already and go to https://forms.office.com/formapi/api/forms Note the ownerId and ownerTenantId
+Make sure you're authenticated in a browser with MS already and go to https://forms.office.com/formapi/api/forms Note the ownerId and ownerTenantId (Control F to find them easily - they'll be the same for every form) Save this page somewhere

-# Step Two: Save this page somewhere
+# Step Two: Generate a list of URLs to your forms

 Replace the ownerTenantId and the ownerId with the values you noted before

 ```
-$jsonFilePath = "PATH_TO_YOUR_JSON"
+$jsonFilePath = "PATH_TO_YOUR_JSON" #for example "C:\Temp\forms.json"
 $json = Get-Content -Path $jsonFilePath -Raw
 $object = $json | ConvertFrom-Json
 $quizid = $object[0].value